COMCIFS/dREL/annotated-grammar.rst

     rhs = expression_list ;

-Dotted assignments are list of assignments to dotted identifiers, used for assigning to multiple columns of a category object at the same time, that is, using the same row.
+Dotted assignments are list of assignments to dotted identifiers, used for assigning to multiple columns of a category object at the same time in the same row.
+Such assignments may only be performed in methods appearing in category definitions.
 The production for `dotlist` is presented above in the Primaries section.::

     dotlist_assign = ID "("  dotlist  ")" ;